uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * As an author, I want to delete my own posts locally, so I can remove posts that are out of date or made by mistake.
     * As an author, I want my node to re-send posts I've deleted to everyone they were already sent, so I know remote users don't keep seeing my deleted posts forever. *⧟ Part 3-5 only*
     * As an author, I want to be able to use my web-browser to manage/author my posts, so I don't have to use a clunky API.
+        * We don't want authors to have to use some interface like django-rest-framework or Swagger.
     * As an author, other authors cannot modify my posts, so that I don't get impersonated.
 * Reading
     * As an author, I want a "stream" which shows all the posts I should know about, so I don't have to switch between different pages.